sandeepdotcode/todo-list/README.md

 - [ ] Customise date-picker
 - [ ] Undo each step of task editing
 - [ ] Show guides on hover
+- [ ] Add database to store data in cloud
+- [ ] Add user authentication